bagustris/bagustris.github.io/_pages/tools.md

 description: "Open-source toolkits maintained by Bagus Tris Atmaja: Nkululeko, Speechain, and PaperRAG — for speech AI, speaker characteristics prediction, and research-paper RAG."
 author_profile: true
 ---
+> Talks are cheap, show me your code (Linus Torvalds).

 Open-source toolkits I build and maintain.
 Issues and pull requests are welcome — feel free to ⭐ on GitHub if you find them useful.